Skip to main content

 No. WizeHive does not include a donor CRM.
 Recipient organizations using WizeHive run their development work in a separate system, which is one of the main coordination problems GrantPipe is designed to eliminate for mid-sized nonprofits.

 WizeHive is quote-based enterprise pricing, typically $5,000-$25,000+ annually depending on user count and modules.
-GrantPipe is flat-rate SaaS at $199-$799/mo self-serve with no implementation retainer.
+GrantPipe published self-serve pricing with no implementation retainer.
 The economics are different because the target customers are different.

 Zengine is configurable enough to track most compliance fields, but the platform was not built around 2 CFR 200 obligations the way a recipient-focused tool is.
 SF-425 cadence, subrecipient monitoring under 200.332, FFATA reporting, and single audit prep are workflows that require deliberate configuration rather than out-of-the-box support.